King's Buildings Campus

 Current course titles include Nonlinear Optimization, Dynamical Systems and Multivariate Data Analysis.
 You will complete a substantial project on a topic in applied mathematics.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A plus English at National 5.
+4 Highers at AAAB (minimum) but typically 5 Highers at AAAAA (by end of S5 preferred) including Maths at A plus English at National 5.
 Advanced Higher Maths is recommended.

 Widening access entry: